 Once that is done, the winner of the school competition advances to the regionals.
 A regional spelling bee typically includes several counties, and sometimes even an entire state.

-Not all the rules of the national competition apply to regional competitions, so the organizers have some flexibility as to how they choose their representative.
+Not all the rules of the national competition apply to regional competitions.
+So, the organizers have some flexibility as to how they choose their representative.

-What’s unique about these regional-level competitions is that they must have sponsors, usually local newspapers, which host the contest and send the winner to Maryland for the championship.
+It is a must for them to have sponsors, usually local newspapers.
+They host the competition and send the winner to Maryland for the championship.

 There are over 280 sponsors at the moment, meaning that there are over 280 regional competitions and winners who qualify for the national championship.

-Is there any way kids from schools which do not participate in the official Scripps program can end up in Maryland?
+Is there any way, kids from schools which do not participate in the official Scripps program can end up in Maryland?

 Self-sponsored spelling champions are free to send their application to the Scripps National Spelling Bee and hope to get an approval.

-This small exception to the rules and regulations is especially useful for children who are homeschooled or live in very rural areas.
+But remember, this small exception to the rules and regulations is especially useful for children who are homeschooled or live in very rural areas.

 It is also important that you fulfill these two criteria on the road to the national championship in the same year.
 You must enter the regional and the national competition immediately after you win the school competition.

 More precisely, only the spellers who are declared champions of a local spelling bee in the same year when the national competition takes place can compete.